 Although Brazil has the second-largest Jewish population in South America, this is largely confined to the large cities, and Rio de Janeiro and Sao Paulo in particular.
 As such, it can be a challenge at times to track down enough suitable food to eat.
 For example, most kosher products in the country generally do not carry a kosher symbol.
 However, there are useful resources out there to help you identify suitable foods, such as this Kosher Food Resource, which is constantly updated to reflect what is kosher in Brazil.

 Another point to consider, and one that seems to be a popular question amongst many Jewish travelers to the Amazon, concerns the suitability of various freshwater fish.
-Fish sourced from the Amazon are used to create many delicious Amazonian specialties that are definitely worth sampling.
-Chabad Manus have created a very useful list of kosher fish.
+Fish sourced from the Amazon are used to create many delicious Amazonian specialties that are definitely worth sampling, and thankfully Chabad Manaus have created a very useful list of kosher fish to help.

 In addition to identifying the species, you may also want to consider how the fish you’re ordering is being prepared.
 For example, cutting it up using a knife that has also been used for seafood such as shrimp or octopus, may well be a concern for some observing kashrut.
 Finally, if you have the chance to go fishing during your Amazon cruise, this can be a great way to help supplement your diet.
 For help booking an amazon tour in Brazil, please contact us.